MaxDreisbach/GPS-Processing/Readme.md

 Image processing for glare-point shadowgraphy experiments (code) \
 by Maximilian Dreisbach (Institute of Fluid Mechanics (ISTM) - Karlsruhe Institute of Technology (KIT))

-This code repository contains scripts for the processing of images obtained by the glare-point shadowgraphy technique as presented in the research article "Three-dimensional encoding of a gas–liquid interface by means of color-coded glare points" (https://doi.org/10.1007/s00348-023-03592-0). \
+This code repository contains scripts for the processing of images obtained by the glare-point shadowgraphy technique as presented in the research article ["Three-dimensional encoding of a gas–liquid interface by means of color-coded glare points"](https://doi.org/10.1007/s00348-023-03592-0). \
-Example datasets from droplet impingement experiments are available here: https://doi.org/10.35097/AcElpeTrdkOvxYWf
+Example datasets from droplet impingement experiments are available on [KITopen](https://doi.org/10.35097/AcElpeTrdkOvxYWf)

 If you have any questions regarding this code, please feel free to contact Maximilian (maximilian.dreisbach@kit.edu).